 a.
 Open App and go to your dashboard.

 c.
 Select the “Year” tab and change the dropdown at the bottom left of the graph to show the most recent year with production for every month.

 d.
 Look above the graph for the value of the “System Production.”

 e.
-Convert MWh to KWh by moving the decimal point 3 digits to the right.
+Convert MWh to kWh by moving the decimal point 3 digits to the right, or multiplying by 1000.
 Record the number on the form.

 Method B: For Non-SolarEdge systems, or those without a calendar year of data.

 - Your design proposal (not the contract you signed) from Assured Solar Energy shows the estimated annual production.
 If you don’t have a design report, please give us a call at 207-221-2916.
 Over the years we have used 4 different formats, Aurora, Helioscope, Energy Periscope, and PVWatts.
 The production number can be found as follows: